 Post-Employment Benefits Other Than Pensions (OPEB)

-- Deferred outflow which is equal to the employer contributions made after the measurement date of the total OPEB liability.
-This amount will be amortized-in-full against the total OPEB liability in the next fiscal year. - Deferred outflow for the net difference in projected and actual earnings on investments of the OPEB Plans' fiduciary net position.
-This amount is amortized over a 5 year period.
+• Deferred outflow which is equal to the employer contributions made after the measurement date of the net OPEB liability.
+This amount will be amortized-in-full against the net OPEB liability in the next fiscal year.